kanliot/8mbwebm/README.md

        -get-fps 		print FPS and exit
-       -lower-fps 		reduce FPS by a ratio like 3:2 e.g. to reduce 25%, use: -lower-fps '4:3' default -codec is opus + vp9  ( libvpx-vp9, libopus in ffmpeg) `
+       -lower-fps 		reduce FPS by a ratio like 3:2 e.g. to reduce 25%, use: -lower-fps '4:3' -get-duration        print duration in SSSS.ms for each video and exit default -codec is opus + vp9  ( libvpx-vp9, libopus in ffmpeg) `

 **8mbwebm** is a single script with no 'dependencies'.
 Should work on BSD, Linux and OSX when [ffmpeg](https://repology.org/project/ffmpeg/versions) and [mediainfo](https://repology.org/project/mediainfo/versions) are installed.